upperlinecode/flask-and-MongoDB/readme.md

 from flask_pymongo import PyMongo
 ```

 To connect to our MongoDB, we need to specify two configuration parameters: 'MONGO_DBNAME' and 'MONGO_URI'.
-This is done by assigning values to the `app.config` variable:
+This is done by assigning values to two new `app.config` properties:

 ```python
 # name of database